On fallen twigs, plant debris, and decayed wood of deciduous

 sect.
 Aciculae Kühner ex Singer.

-the hyphae of the cortical layer of the stipe are smooth.
-Mycena oregonensis A. H. Sm. is similar but the pileus is more yellow, the
+leptophylla are larger, bright coloured species.
+Among other differences the hyphae of the cortical layer of the stipe are smooth.
+Mycena oregonensis is somewhat similar but the pileus is more yellow, the

 lamellae are broadly adnate or decurrent with a short tooth,